twolfson/twolfson.com/articles/retina-sprites-are-here.md

 ## Background
 In a retina spritesheet project, we have 2 sets of images:

-Normal images are typical images showed to any user with a non-retina display.
+Normal images are images that are showed to any user with a non-retina display.

 ![Fork sprite][] ![GitHub sprite][] ![Twitter sprite][]